KnownStormChaser/master-weather-model-list/observations/radar/README.md

 Radar data servers routinely mix observation and nowcast in a single tree — DWD is the clearest case, but MRMS bundles derived nowcast fields too.
 This section documents the observational products (reflectivity, precipitation rate, accumulation, single-site moments); where a feed also carries radar-derived nowcasts, the entry documents the observational part and flags the nowcast part for the nowcasting section.

-Radar feeds are also comparatively volatile: buckets get renamed (NEXRAD's Level II archive moved from `noaa-nexrad-level2` to `unidata-nexrad-level2`), access gates change (OPERA's IP whitelisting was removed in 2026), and many feeds are short rolling windows rather than deep archives.
+Radar feeds are also comparatively volatile: buckets get renamed (NEXRAD's Level II archive moved from `noaa-nexrad-level2` to `unidata-nexrad-level2`), access gates change (OPERA's IP whitelisting was removed in 2026), and many feeds are short rolling windows rather than deep archives — DWD and ČHMÚ retain hours to days, while DMI's 180 days and FMI's multi-year S3 buckets are the outliers in the other direction.
 Entries note these where known, but the live endpoint is always the authoritative source — verify against it before relying on a path.